Kelly Lockeman, PhD

 Virginia Commonwealth University

-Kelly Lockeman, PhD, is an associate professor at Virginia Commonwealth University in the School of Medicine and director of evaluation and assessment for the VCU Center for Interprofessional Education and Collaborative Care.
-She is responsible for the Center’s evaluation efforts and is engaged in a number of collaborative research projects aimed at understanding process and measuring outcomes of interprofessional education.
-She is an active member of the American Interprofessional Health Collaborative (AIHC), and her work has been presented and published in a variety of settings.
+Kelly Lockeman, PhD, is an associate professor in the School of Medicine at Virginia Commonwealth University and director of evaluation and assessment for the VCU Center for Interprofessional Education and Collaborative Care.
+She is on the advisory board for the American Interprofessional Health Collaborative (AIHC), where she helped to develop and coordinate a national faculty mentoring program that pairs early career professionals with experienced interprofessional mentors.
+She is engaged in several multi-institutional collaborative research projects aimed at understanding process and measuring outcomes of interprofessional education.

 Presenting at the Nexus Summit: